mantle-labs/mantle-lib/csharp-client/docs/TrackerApi.md

 <a name="issueasset"></a>
 # **IssueAsset**
-> void IssueAsset (string assetId, string productId, string xApiKey, TrackerAssetIssueRequest request = null)
+> AssetIssueResponse IssueAsset (string assetId, string productId, string xApiKey, TrackerAssetIssueRequest request = null)

 [ASSETS] Issue an amount of an asset